 Bipolar II disorder is similar to bipolar I disorder, in that a person experiences extreme emotional highs and lows.

 To receive a diagnosis of bipolar I disorder, a person only needs to experience one disruptive manic episode.
 Some people may experience a major depressive episode, but others might not.

 In bipolar II disorder, the person experiences hypomanic symptoms, which are not as severe as the manic symptoms in bipolar I disorder.
 A person with bipolar II disorder must also experience a manic episode.

 People with bipolar disorder may receive an incorrect diagnosis.
-Some research finds that women are more likely to receive a depression diagnosis due to the prevalence of depressive symptoms.
+Some

 Women and men experience sleep differently, and sleep problems are common in people with bipolar disorder.
 Poor-quality sleep and bipolar disorder seem to make each other worse.

 For example, in one 2015 study that took place over 2 years, poor sleep was a predictor of a poor mood outcome for women but not men.

 The biggest difference between men and women with BD is the impact of reproductive life events on women, such as childbirth.

 Pregnancy and breastfeeding can influence the way bipolar disorder progresses and the administration of treatments.

 Treating women with bipolar disorder who are pregnant and breastfeeding is challenging.
 Mood stabilizers, which doctors use to treat bipolar disorder, may pose potential risks to the unborn baby or infant.